nashville-software-school/bangazon-inc/book-3-web-api/chapters/GIFTER.md

         public string Message { get; set; }
         public int UserProfileId { get; set; }
         public UserProfile UserProfile { get; set; }
-        public int PostId { get; set; }
+        public int VideoId { get; set; }
-        public Post Post { get; set; }
+        public Video Video { get; set; }
     }
 }
 ```

 ### Basic CRUD

 Before we can get fancy, let's cover the basics.
-In this section we'll build and test an initial `PostRepository` and `PostController`.
+In this section we'll build and test an initial `VideoRepository` and `VideoController`.

-#### PostRepository
+#### VideoRepository

-Before we dive into the `PostRepository`, let's pause a minute to reflect on our system design.
+And before we dive into the `VideoRepository`, let's pause a minute to reflect on our system design.
 Given our database has more than one entity, it's a good bet that we'll need more than one repository.
 And since each repository will need to access `SqlConnection`s, this is a good opportunity to share a bit of code with using inheritance.
-So before we create the `PostRepository` let's create a repository parent class called `BaseRepository`.
+So before we create the `VideoRepository` let's create a repository parent class called `BaseRepository`.

 > Repositories/BaseRepository.cs